 Be accurate with mileage

-Even if you plan to not have a black box policy, you still need to be honest about your mileage.
+Even if you plan to get insurance without a black box, you still need to be honest about your mileage.
 Some people believe the lower the mileage stated the lower the premium, but in some cases the truth is actually the opposite.
 Being honest will ensure you have the correct cover, plus you may even save some money.